frankschoeman/kyubus-shader/README.md

-The latest version includes RetroArch native presets.
-Reshade is not needed for these. </br></br>
 Kyubus Shader is a collection of Reshade and RetroArch retro CRT presets using existing shaders such as CRT-Guest, CRT-Royale and CRT-Lottes.
 I do not take credit for creating these shaders, they are just included for convenience.
 The Look-Up-Texture (LUT) and preset settings are my work.

 ![screenshot](https://i.postimg.cc/4Nm7GD4X/assd.jpg)